 A question that we often get asked is "What is raw chocolate?"
 It's no wonder really, given that it's relatively new in the Western consciousness.
-After looking round the website, I realised that it's not actually something I go in to that much detail about.
-So here's my definitive article on the subject.
+So here's our definitive article on the subject.

 The generally held view is that raw chocolate, in the context of what we do round these parts, relates to two key aspects.
 Both fundamental to raw chocolate and both fundamentally different to your average chocolate product.

 First up is the nature of the cacao itself, how it's produced and how it's processed.
 Specifically, when it comes to temperature through the processing.
 Typically, from bean to bar, your average choccie has gone through the mill, so to speak, being heated to temperatures as high as 200°F two, three, sometimes more times.

 Now anyone with a basic understanding of nutrition will realise that all this heating and cooling of the cacao will destroy nutrients, lots of them.

 With raw cacao by contrast, the beans are never roasted, the extraction of the butter and powder is done on a small scale, under low temperatures, conching is not done and tempering is typically skipped also.
 See my blog post "To Temper or Not To Temper, That is the Question" for more thoughts on this topic.